songlinjian/Scoring-Yeti-Root-Server/Scoring-the-Yeti-DNS-Root-Server-System.md

 ### 1. Introduction

-[Yeti DNS Project](https://yeti-dns.org) is a live DNS root server system testbed which is designed and operated for experiments and testing.
+[Yeti DNS Project](https://yeti-dns.org) <sup>[1]</sup> is a live DNS root server system testbed which is designed and operated for experiments and testing.
 Many people are curious how it works under an environment which is pure IPv6, with more than 13 NS servers, with multiple signers, and testing ZSK/KSK rolling.
 One key issue here is large DNS responses, because many Yeti experiments lead to large DNS responses - even more than 1600 octets.

-Why large DNS responses are relevant and how DNS handles large responses is introduced comprehensively by Geoff's articles published in the APNIC blog [_Evaluating IPv4 and IPv6 packet fragmentation_](https://blog.apnic.net/2016/01/28/evaluating-ipv4-and-ipv6-packet-frangmentation/) and [_Fragmenting IPv6_](https://blog.apnic.net/2016/05/19/fragmenting-ipv6/) (thanks Geoff!).
-More recently, Geoff published a pair of articles examining the root servers system behavior, [_Scoring the Root Server System_](https://labs.apnic.net/?p=915) and [_Scoring the DNS Root Server System, Pt 2 - A Sixth Star?_](https://labs.apnic.net/?p=924).
+Why large DNS responses are relevant and how DNS handles large responses is introduced comprehensively by Geoff's articles published in the APNIC blog [_Evaluating IPv4 and IPv6 packet fragmentation_](https://blog.apnic.net/2016/01/28/evaluating-ipv4-and-ipv6-packet-frangmentation/)  <sup>[2]</sup>  and [_Fragmenting IPv6_](https://blog.apnic.net/2016/05/19/fragmenting-ipv6/)  <sup>[3]</sup>  (thanks Geoff!).
+More recently, Geoff published a pair of articles examining the root servers system behavior, [_Scoring the Root Server System_](https://labs.apnic.net/?p=915)  <sup>[4]</sup>  and [_Scoring the DNS Root Server System, Pt 2 - A Sixth Star?_](https://labs.apnic.net/?p=924)  <sup>[5]</sup> .
 In these articles, a scoring model is proposed and applied it to evaluate current 13 DNS root servers how they handle large response.

 Triggered by Geoff's work, we formed the idea of scoring the Yeti DNS root server system using the same testing and metrics.
 The results are summarized in this document.

 ### 2. Repeat the Tests on the IANA DNS Root Servers

 We first repeat the testing on the IANA DNS root servers.
 It is expected to confirm the test results, but may show some new findings from different vantage points and metrics.
-Using the same approach we use the [<tt>dig</tt> command](https://en.wikipedia.org/wiki/Dig_(command)) to send queries against each root servers with a long query name for a non-existent domain name like this to get a response of 1268 octets:
+Using the same approach we use the [<tt>dig</tt>](https://en.wikipedia.org/wiki/Dig_(command) command to send queries against each root servers with a long query name for a non-existent domain name like this to get a response of 1268 octets:

     dig aaaaaaaa.aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa.aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa.aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa.aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa +dnssec @198.41.0.4    +bufsize=4096